Ssekyene/alx-system_engineering-devops/README.md

-## Getting familiar with software engineering tools such as shell scripts
+## Getting familiar with software engineering development and operation tools